 Testing & Making Up Drilling Mud Motor Operation

-- Put make-up tong on bent sub body.
+- Put make-up tong on bent sub-body.

 - When all threads are engaged, torque connections to API value using rig tongs.
-Torque all connections up to MWD collar.
+Torque all connections up to the MWD collar.

 - Torque connections up to UBHO.
 Put UBHO in slips.
 Install collar clamp below UBHO screws.